Violence escalates in east Ukraine ahead of talks

 "The rebels have not stopped firing at Ukrainian positions ...
 Over the past day, the enemy has used weapons banned under the Minsk agreements," Ukrainian military spokesman Oleksandr Motuzyanyk said in a televised briefing.

-Under the deal, weapons bigger than 100 mm caliber, including heavy artillery and powerful rocket systems, are meant to have been withdrawn from the front line.
+Under the deal, weapons bigger than 100 mm calibre, including heavy artillery and powerful rocket systems, are meant to have been withdrawn from the front line.

 Motuzyanyk said rebels had fired at government troops multiple times with 120-122 mm weapons.